himent12/FlashGenie/README.md

 ## 🎨 **Rich Terminal Interface**

-FlashGenie v1.8.3 features a revolutionary Rich Terminal UI that transforms the command-line experience:
+FlashGenie v1.8.4 features a revolutionary Rich Terminal UI that transforms the command-line experience, now available in both standalone commands and the interactive shell:

 ## 🆘 **Comprehensive Help System**